Kreolwolf1/factory-nodejs/node.js tutorials/errorHandling/readme.md

 As you can see, after starting the server and making a request to localhost **5000**, you will get an error description.

 We expect error handling in our application:
-- to store all the error displaying logic in one place;
+- to store all the logic for displaying errors in one place;
 - to log every error;
-- to implement a different behavior of error handling based on **NODE_ENV**.
+- to implement a different method of error handling based on **NODE_ENV**.

-The *Express* framework provides you with the ability to specify a middleware that can handle all errors in one place.
+The *Express* framework provides you with the ability to specify the middleware that will handle all errors in one place.
 So let us rewrite our application:

 {{code js="assets/expressErrorHandling.js" js_rows="15-37, 44"}}

-As you can see from the example above, we have specified all the actions that we need to take after an error has occured in the middleware.
+As you can see from the example above, we have specified all the actions that we need to take after an error has occurred in the middleware.

-If you need to add you custom logic, you can specify another middleware with that logic.
+If you need to add you own custom logic, you can specify a different middleware with it.
 You can also customize ` statusCode ` inside each route (by default, it is **500**).

 ```